 Is a database needed to store SSRPM's data?

 Yes.
-SSRPM requires either a SQL Database (recommended) or an Access Database.
-SQL Server Express and SQL 2000 or higher are supported.
+SSRPM requires a SQL Database 2000 or higher.

 How are the answers to the challenge questions stored?

-Do any Tools4ever staff require an account in the network for SSRPM implementation?
+Do any Tools4ever staff require an account on the network for SSRPM implementation?

-No, but a service account is needed in the network that has sufficient rights to process an AD reset.
+No, but a service account is needed on the network that has sufficient rights to process an AD reset.
 It does not need to be a domain administrator.

-Can SSRPM notify user of an impending AD password expiration?
+Can SSRPM notify a user of an impending AD password expiration?